 Oh, how I want to make the right choice every time.

-I know some things will come up and take first seat in the priority list as they warrant our attention.
-I realize there are priorities we cannot control, that immediately render first place.
+I know some things will come up and grab the first seat in the priority list as they warrant our attention.
+I realize there are priorities we cannot control that immediately render first place.

 It’s up to me to make the right one.

 What are your priorities?
 Do you have feisty fish keeping you from them too?